 Situated in Lozovac, within close proximity of the city of Sibenik in southern Croatia, Krka National Park covers a sprawling 142 sq km.
-Two-thirds of the Krka River are located within the park’s boundaries.
-The spectacular natural environment features a series of 7 cascading waterfalls, and the tiny Visovac Island.
+Two-thirds of the Krka River is located within the park’s boundaries.
+The spectacular natural environment features a series of 7 cascading waterfalls and the tiny Visovac Island.

 Krka National Park’s top attraction is most definitely Skradinski Buk falls, which flaunts an impressive total of 17 waterfalls.
 There is also Roski Slap, with 12 waterfalls, and numerous gorges.
 The best way to explore the stunning scenery is on the water.
 You can sail through the park in a boat, and also swim under the refreshing waterfalls.
 Footpaths situated close to the water’s edge lead you on an exciting excursion around the natural habitat of amphibians and reptiles, and the nesting places of as many as 200 different species of birds.
 Indigenous flora is dotted all over the park.

 Whilst in Krka National Park make sure that you pay a visit to the enchanting little island of Visovac, situated on the Krka River.
 The island is home to a 14th-century Franciscan monastery, a church, and library.

 Join our Split to Dubrovnik Deluxe Balcony Cruise and visit the iconic Krka National Park >

 Mljet National Park is situated in the northwest area of Mljet Island.
 The outstanding beauty spot covers most of the island and was proclaimed a protected natural sanctuary in 1960.
 The park boasts two saltwater lakes, Veliko Jezero (large) and Malo Jezero (small) and the tiny island of Sveta Marija.
 To escape the tourists, it’s recommended that you visit the park in the low season.